ptarroso/JoinSplit/README.md

 Currently, JoinSplit only support numeric fields.

+## Features

-The GUI for JoinSplit allows to:
+The JoinSplit plug-in allows to:

-    - choose a spatial layer from the table of contents
+* choose a spatial layer from the table of contents
-    - choose a table to join from the table of contents
+* choose a table to join from the table of contents
-    - choose a common field between the layers
+* choose a common field between the layers
-    - select the fields to export (from the join table)
+* select the fields to export (from the join table)
-    - include zeros (useful for limitng exported shapefiles only to presences)
+* include zeros (useful for limitng exported shapefiles only to presences)
-    - select an optional style file (.qml) to display all created shapefiles
+* select an optional style file (.qml) to display all created shapefiles
-    - choose and output folder to export the shapefiles
+* choose and output folder to export the shapefiles

-* Installation *
+## Installation

 Download the files to your computer in a folder JoinSplit.
 Copy this folder to the plug-in folder of your QGIS instalation.
 Usually is found in the